 - Class D digital amplifier

-The Sonos Ikea Symfonisk Book Shelf Wi-Fi Speaker might be small in comparison to other Sonos speaker but that's not to say it won't deliver in performance.
+The Sonos Ikea Symfonisk Book Shelf Wi-Fi Speaker might be small in comparison to other Sonos speakers, but that's not to say it doesn't deliver in performance.

 The Book Shelf Wi-Fi speaker isn't as powerful as the Sonos Ikea Symfonisk Table Lamp Speaker, nor as the Sonos One or Sonos One SL, but it still packs in some serious punch for its compact size.
 It offers great range with plenty of detail and a healthy dose of bass - perhaps a little too much for some, but you can adjust this in the equaliser (EQ) settings of the Sonos app (read our Sonos tips and tricks on how to do this).